amitkin/nirvana_design_coding/system-design-case-studies/google_docs.md

 ### Bottlenecks
 1. App server could crash: In that case, load balancer restores most recent copy of document from Memcached to a fresh app server, updates its state, sends a fresh cookie to the user.
 All intermediate changes are lost
-2. Long queue at an app server resulting in delayed response to the user: (can't think of a solution)
+2. Long circularQueueDynamicSizing at an app server resulting in delayed response to the user: (can't think of a solution)
 3. DB/cache failure: Use standard replicated architecture.
 4. One user getting constant merge conflicts because of slow connection